Crisfield Seafood, a Silver Spring Institution for Nearly 80 Years, Is Closing - Washingtonian

-Its softshell crab sandwiches, Norfolk-style seafood, and baked stuffed shrimp are vestiges a bygone era of seafood dining.
+Its softshell crab sandwiches, Norfolk-style seafood, and baked stuffed shrimp are vestiges of a bygone era of seafood dining.
 Its pale blue cinderblock interior, horseshoe-shaped wood counter, tchotchke-lined shelves, and fluorescent overhead lights have remained charmingly unchanged for decades.

 Now, Crisfield Seafood is closing for good.
 The Landis family, which has owned the place for three generations, made the announcement yesterday on Facebook: after 79 years in business, Crisfield’s last day of service will be December 22.